Quick Start

 • Timeout: 60

-4. Save
+4. Save the form with Ctrl+S

 Run It

-2. Run the operation, selecting your node and agent
+2. Choose your node and agent

 The operation executes through your agent.
 Watch the output in real-time in the Executions tab — you'll see the agent's response appear as it completes.